See all glossary terms

 Juicing can include:

-• Adding tween animation.
+• Adding tween animations.

 • Improving the spacing and timing of hand-made game animations.